 Also, be sure to reach out to more than one prospective mortgage lender.

-Just as you would want a second or even a third opinion for any medical situation, meeting with more than one mortgage lender gives you a better idea of whether the information will be consistent among all lenders.
+Just as you would want a second or even a third opinion for any medical situation, meeting with more than one mortgage lender will give you a better idea of whether the information you’re receiving will be consistent across the board.

-Don’t have time researching multiple lenders and rates?
-Consider working with a mortgage broker.
+If you don’t have the time to research multiple lenders and rates, consider working with a mortgage broker.

-Having worked exclusively with education members for over 45 years, we understand everything from your pay grid and pension to the unique financial challenges you face.
-With that rich history and experience within the education community, you can feel confident that your mortgage needs are in good hands with us.
+Having worked exclusively with education members since 1975, we understand everything from your pay grid and pension to the unique financial challenges you face.
+With that rich history and experience, you can feel confident that your mortgage needs are in good hands with us.

-Let us be your lender of choice.
-Have one of our mortgage agents contact you to learn more about the benefits of choosing Educators for your mortgage needs.
+Have one of our mortgage agents contact you to learn more about the benefits of choosing Educators Financial Group for your mortgage needs.

 - The 4 essential pieces to pre-mortgage homework